eic/tutorial-setting-up-environment/_episodes/03-github.md

 You can 'watch' repositories to be notified of activity.
 This is helpful if you wish to remain up-to-date on the activity.
 You can 'star' repositories as another way to find them easily.

 > Exercise 1:
 > - Verify that are a member of the EIC organization on GitHub: Do you see the members-only page with the grid of software meetings?
-If not, send you GitHub user name to the [conveners](mailto:eic-software-l-request@lists.bnl.gov).
+If not, see previous section.
 > - Check which teams you are in: Enter the search terms "members:me" into the search box in the Teams tab to see only the teams you are a member of.
 If you are not in ePIC Devs, request to be added at https://github.com/orgs/eic/teams/epic-devs.
 > - Choose one repository to subscribe to, at some level of activity.
 {: .challenge}